CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.4 Selection and use of standard software.md

 In order to ensure the confidentiality of the information to be transmitted, the sender's and the recipient's IT systems must adequately protect access to the encryption program.
 If necessary, this program should be stored on a removable medium, usually kept locked and only played back when needed and used.

 ** Integrity protection through checksums, encryption or digital signature formation ** If only the integrity of the data to be transmitted is to be ensured for the exchange of data, a distinction must be made as to whether protection should be provided only against accidental changes, such as: B. by transmission errors, or against manipulation should be realized.
 If only random changes are to be detected, checksum methods (eg Cyclic Redundancy Checks) or error-correcting codes can be used.
 In addition, protection against manipulation is provided by methods which generate a so-called Message Authentication Code (MAC) from the information to be transmitted by using a symmetric encryption algorithm (eg Triple-DES).
 Other methods use an asymmetric encryption algorithm (eg RSA) in combination with a hash function and generate a digital signature.
-The respective generated fingerprints (checksum, error correcting codes, MAC, digital signature) are transmitted together with the information to the receiver and can be checked by the latter.
+The respective generated fingerprints (checksum, error-correcting codes, MAC, digital signature) are transmitted together with the information to the receiver and can be checked by the latter.

 3 Further information
 ------------------------------